 Adventist Church members who live in the United States and Canada and who are passionate about creating and sharing art in its many forms, may participate.
 For ASA, art includes architecture, calligraphy, digital graphics, drama, drawing, film, painting, photography, songwriting, street art, sculpture, and more.

 Are there any member fees or dues?
 No. From time to time when we sponsor an art show or contest there may be a submission fee, but there is no membership fee.
 We wish to include as many Adventist creatives as possible.
 To stay connected with what’s happening, subscribe to receive inSpire’s FREE eNews.

 The purpose of ASA is to provide a place for Adventist creatives to connect, share, and collaborate.
 It can also serve as a stage to help new artists get wider exposure.
 The focus of the Society is limited to Adventist church members because we want to raise the level of the importance of creative expression within the Adventist community as a legitimate gift from God.
 As with any gift, it all depends upon how it is used.

 Because we are members of many different Seventh-day Adventist congregations throughout North America, we celebrate diversity, as well as racial and gender equality.
 We believe everyone is of equal value in God’s eyes and that He gifts both men and women to fulfill unique roles in life and ministry.

-Questions about contests, content and other activities should be sent to the Adventist Society for the Arts.
+Questions about ASA should be sent to the Adventist Society for the Arts.

-Adventist Society for the Arts is an initiative of inSpire, and is produced by Pacific Union Conference Church Support Services.© 2017 - 2023 ASA.
+Adventist Society for the Arts originated as an initiative of inSpire, and was produced by Pacific Union Conference Church Support Services.
+Now it is being administered by AdventSource, from Lincoln, NE.© 2017 - 2024 ASA.
 All rights reserved.
 Click here for content usage information.